opture/webpack-riotjs/README.md

 There are some conventions to this setup. tags are stored under app/tags/

-WEbpack requires the tags and the tags requires their respective css file.

 To me this is a clear way of doing things.
 I get to create element totally independently of each other, and I can have a full view of how my tags are created their functions and their css.